oroinc/orocommerce/src/Oro/Bundle/ActionBundle/Resources/doc/configuration-reference.md

         enabled: false                               # action is disabled, means not used in application
         entities:                                    # on view/edit pages of this entities action button will be shown
             - Acme\Bundle\DemoBundle\Entity\MyEntity # entity class name
-        routes:                                      # on pages with this action names action button will be shown
+        routes:                                      # on pages with these routes action button will be shown
             - acme_demo_action_view                  # route name
+        datagrids                                    # in listed datagrids action icon will be shown
+            - acme-demo-grid                         # datagrid name
         order: 10                                    # display order of action button
         acl_resource: acme_demo_action_view          # ACL resource name that will be checked on pre conditions step
         frontend_options:                            # configuration for Frontend Options